 - when you are ready to cook, simply spread out on a sheet pan and bake for 15-20 minutes!

-- Cook ahead– this chicken fajitas oven recipe was one of our Lunch Prep Challenge recipes back in 2017.
+- Cook ahead– these sheet pan chicken fajitas were one of our Lunch Prep Challenge recipes back in 2017.
 Cook ahead, portion out into 2 cup meal prep containers, and reheat as needed for lunches or dinners.
 It would freeze well, too!

 - for eating at lunch, I like serving with a tortilla boat, as it’s less messy.
 Keep tortillas and filling separate until you are ready to serve.